 Knowing vital property-specific and local area information about somewhere you’re set to call ‘home’ is too often overlooked.
+What is the property report about?
 A Move iQ property report helps you form a rounded opinion on the suitability of a specific property you may be considering.

 What will your property report tell you?